top of page

 Now that I hopefully painted a picture for you of how homeschoolers get their interaction in, let's talk about how that interaction differs from public school (and even private school to a certain extent).

-We talked in the last post about how it's good for kids to spend time with people of all ages.
+In the last post, we discussed how it's good for kids to spend time with people of all ages.
 I don't want my children to only interact with those who were born in the same year as they were.
-Senior citizens, other trusted adults, even kids who are younger than they are should all be part of who they spend their time with.
-This is where homeschool differs.
+Senior citizens, other trusted adults, and even kids who are younger than they are should all be part of who they spend their time with.
+This is where homeschooling differs.
 And for many of those interactions, I am right there to help them navigate social situations.

 Now you should know I grew up attending public school.
 I taught in public schools for 11 years.
 My oldest daughter went to public school for 1 1/2 years and private school for 1 1/2 years all before we began homeschooling.
 We were both kind of amazed.
 So what's the difference?
 Are homeschooled kids just nicer?

-I have noticed that in the homeschooling community, those teens and older kids who spend the most time in same-age peer groups, exhibit the most public-school like behavior.
+I have noticed that in the homeschooling community, those teens and older kids who spend the most time in same-age peer groups, (through multiple co-ops, sports, etc.) exhibit the most public-school-like behavior.
 For example, cliques, whispering, mean teasing, etc. Those children who spend more time with their parents and siblings tend to not exhibit those behaviors as much.
 Just my observation.

 My advice to new homeschoolers would be to get your kids involved in enough activities to let them spend some time with friends and others of varying ages, but not to have them spend the majority of their day with peers.
 That may take some getting used to if they have been in public or private school long, but they will adjust.
 You will all adjust.
 And when you do, you may just find yourself in a pretty good crowd.